thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 If you are ever unsure of whether it is fair to issue an extra, or do not have time to fully investigate the circumstances around an incident, you may always issue a provisional extra.
 A provisional extra is an extra that is not guaranteed to be accepted as the final result.
 Communicate to the competitor that you are granting a provisional extra and explain that whether the original time or the extra time will stand will be determined at a future time.

 If the provisional extra determines whether or not an individual advances to a subsequent round, you may choose to allow the affected competitor to compete provisionally as well.
-Inform them that their attempts for the subsequent rounds are provisional, and may be annulled depending on the final result of the other competitor's provisional extra.
+Inform them that their attempts for the subsequent rounds are provisional, and may be invalidated depending on the final result of the other competitor's provisional extra.
 Take caution when exercising this option, as it can often result in confusion for the affected competitor(s).
 Additionally, if this situation occurs more than once in a competition, rule all instances similarly in order to be fair to all competitors at that competition.

 At any point, you may re-evaluate the fairness of the provisional extra and make a final ruling on whether or not it counts for the official attempt.
 However, if you are still unsure about a final ruling, describe the incident in the Incidents section of the Delegate Report and request WRC feedback.
 They will review the situation and provide a final ruling on whether to keep the provisional extra.